-Masks or face coverings are required for all staff, patients and visitors while on Michigan Medicine grounds, including in parking lots and in our health care facilities.They are also required in many public places in the state of Michigan and throughout the U.S. See our Keeping Our Patients Safe page for more ways we are working to keep our patients safe, or visit our Visitor Guidelines page for updated information on mask requirements for visitors.
+Though the CDC and state of Michigan have recently updated mask guidelines for those who are vaccinated, masks or face coverings are still required for all staff, patients and visitors while inside Michigan Medicine facilities and the courtyard of the main medical campus, regardless of vaccination status.They are also still required in many public places in the state of Michigan and throughout the U.S. See our Keeping Our Patients Safe page for more ways we are working to keep our patients safe, or visit our Visitor Guidelines page for updated information on mask requirements for visitors.

 Information about masks seems to be everywhere, but not all of it is helpful or based on facts.
 Read more about the how and why of mask-wearing in our Michigan Health Blog article, "Yes, You Should Wear a Mask.
 Here's How and Why".